SilkRose/Pony/stories/cuddle-count/cuddle-count.md

 "Come on, Applejack, It's obvious!
 I saw how you two acted on your date."

-"Well...
-So what?
+"Well… So what?
 You didn't answer the question."

 "Four.
 Happy now?"